 During its annual review of the global orthopedics industry in 2015, Frost & Sullivan valued the overall orthopedic implant market at $34 billion and projected it to be worth $38 billion this year.
 Of the 2015 total, spinal implants contributed an estimated $7.5 billion, or 22.3%, of the revenue.
 However, while overall orthopedics industry revenue was projected to increase at a compound annual growth rate of 3.3% between 2015 and 2021, the CAGR of the spinal implants segment during the same period was merely 1.7%.

 Despite—or perhaps because of—market saturation, spinal implant manufacturers continue to pursue product innovations.
 There are a number of reasons for this.
-One is an ever-present demand for spinal implants due to an aging population, which, incidentally, also necessitates longer implant life.
+One is an ever-present demand for spinal implants due to an ageing population, which, incidentally, also necessitates longer implant life.
 Another driver has been the push, particularly in the United States, for the development of biomaterials with improved biocompatibility for better clinical outcomes.

 The spinal implants market is broadly categorized into two product areas based on whether the implants are combined with bone grafts (fusion spinal implants) or not.
 Spinal implants are used to correct spinal deformities and stabilize and strengthen the spine.
 Some of the disorders treated using spinal implants are degenerative disc disease, scoliosis, kyphosis, spondylolisthesis and fracture.